-A great deal of progress has been made by the housing industry since its lowest point in 2011, but times are still tough
+The 2017 Housing Giants Report finds that while a great deal of progress has been made by the housing industry since its lowest point in 2011, times are still tough

 Ask a group of builders how business is these days and many of them will say it’s good.
 But despite being five years beyond the depths of the Great Recession, with the overall industry posting a 10.5 percent year-over-year increase in the number of new-home sales in 2016, their answers still sound a bit tentative.
 And who can blame them?
 Sales and starts remain significantly lower than those posted in 2000–2003, the last years that most analysts consider to be the norm: 961,000 single-family sales and 1.3 million starts vs. 2016’s 560,000 sales and 782,000 starts.

 Still, a great deal of progress has been made by the industry since its lowest point in 2011.
 Our 2017 Housing Giants special report, which offers the annual rankings of the country’s largest builders, a state-by-state map of where they are building, as well as a closer look at how mergers and acquisitions affect both buyer and seller and how builders are working their way through increasingly difficult jurisdictional regulations, reveals much about how companies have learned to manage through difficult times.

 And make no mistake, times are still tough.
 While household formation is growing and the number of young adults entering their peak housing-demand years is the largest ever, the forces aligned against a homebuying surge for this group are great: Considerable student debt, a trend toward delaying marriage and children, and a lack of affordable homes have combined to cause the share of 18-to-34-year-olds who own a home to fall to a three-decade low.